Mega-Fi/megafi-docs/docs/mega-dex/overview.md

 ### Composability

-MegaPools integrate with Strategy Layer and Risk Layer:
+MegaPools integrate with MEGA CLM and MEGA Hedge:
 - Deploy automated strategies that rebalance your Liquidity Zones
-- Hedge liquidity positions with options from Risk Layer
+- Hedge liquidity positions with options from MEGA Hedge
 - Combine multiple positions for complex yield strategies

 ## For Traders